LucasBrgt/mcs.nn_tilde_bending_MaxMSP/README.md

 This work is based on the modified codes for PureData of Błażej Kotowski that you can find [here](https://github.com/blazejkotowski/nn_tilde_bending).

-Original code goes to Antoine Cailon, Axel Chemla--Romeu-Santos and the Acids Team at Ircam taht you can find [here](https://github.com/acids-ircam/nn_tilde).
+Original code goes to Antoine Cailon, Axel Chemla--Romeu-Santos and the Acids Team at Ircam that you can find [here](https://github.com/acids-ircam/nn_tilde).

 ## Accessible Functions